5ad45ae1-515a-493b-b236-a958a1051c53

 Before asking whether your AI agents are performing well enough, ask whether your organisation is ready to receive their outputs.
 That shift in diagnostic framing changes which problems become visible.
 Some of them, once seen, are surprisingly fast to fix.

 Three concrete starting points: run the output-to-action rate diagnostic on one live deployment, document the utility window for its primary output type, and name the person accountable for acting on that output.
-That conversation alone tends to surface more useful insight than any model accuracy review has produced.
+That conversation alone tends to yield more useful insight than any model accuracy review has produced.

 For related reading on operating model design and digital investment returns, the TIL coverage in Future Rewired tracks the structural patterns that separate deployments that compound value from those that plateau.
 For the broader adoption dynamics, Momentum Mechanics has the organisational context.